-Social democracy is traditionally associated with high taxes, high public spending, large welfare states and a working class base, all of which are seen to have been eroded by globalisation or made impossible due to the pressures of mobile international finance and globally mobile capital.
-These are said by some to have led governments (like New

-Labour) to construct neoliberal 'competition states'.
+Social democracy is traditionally associated with high taxes, public spending, large welfare states and a working class base, all of which are seen to have been eroded by globalisation or made impossible due to the pressures of mobile international finance and globally mobile capital.
+These are said by some to have led governments (like New Labour) to construct neoliberal 'competition states'.
 Social democrats give up their traditional policies and practice neoliberal policies to attract and keep mobile capital in the country.
 Some of the reading and questions below focus on whether national social democracy is no longer viable under globalisation because of the rise of the 'competition state'.

 There are, of course, various points of view.
-Some argue that nations are unevenly affected by the globalisation of politics, or even that they are the key actors in it and ultimately benefit rather than losing from it.
+Some argue that nations are unevenly affected by the globalisation of politics, or even that they are the key actors in it and ultimately benefit from rather than losing from it.
 Some argue that nation-states retain quite a bit of autonomy to pursue social democratic policies.
-Others say that social democracy works well in some places which are very globalised and that the neoliberal competition state is something we think we have to go along with, rather than something we really do.
+Others say that social democracy works well in some places that are very globalised and that the neoliberal competition state is something we think we have to go along with, rather than something we really do.

 To what extent are globalisation and global capital things that constrain or prevent social democracy?
 Has it been the rise of globalisation rather than its own record that has brought an end to social democratic forms of socialism?
+Do other aspects of globalisation, like culture and migration, undermine social democracy.
+Is it possible to overcome the decline of nation-state social democracy by having a global social democracy?

 - What does it mean to say that the nation-state is sovereign? - What global and supra-national forces are said to have undermined the sovereignty of nation-states and of social democracy? - Why has globalisation led to the 'competition state'?
-What pressures from neoliberal globalisation are there on the state? - Why do nation-states choose to adopt a competition state model and is this the only path that is possible under globalisation? - Is national social democracy made impossible by globalisation and the pressure to neoliberal competitiveness? - Is there any evidence against the competition state thesis?
+What pressures from neoliberal globalisation are there on the state? - Why do nation-states choose to adopt a competition state model and is this the only path that is possible under globalisation? - Is national social democracy made impossible by globalisation and the pressure to neoliberal competitiveness? - Is there any evidence against the competition state thesis? - What implications do the globalisation of culture and international migration have for social democracy? - Is it possible to have global social democracy through global governance?